Mrfunreal/L4D2-FGD-Edits/readme.md

 	- Added warning about this brush using AABB/BBOX.
 - func_detail_blocker
 	- Added warning about this brush using AABB/BBOX.
+- Light entity
+	- removed "Entity to point at" from Light, as its omnidirectional and can't point at anything.
+	- removed "Maximum distance" from light_spot, as it does not work.
+	- changed "Hard Falloff" to choice picker, as its only No/Yes.
+ - func_breakable_surf
+	- Added missing keyvalues (that should not be edited) because hammer would highlight them as missing.
+	- expanded the info on what textures can be used at all.
+- mounted guns
+	- Re-added modelname to 50cal.
+It cannot be used. (model can't be changed, but game throws error if this is missing).
+	- Added "Disableshadows" to mounted guns.
+	- Added lighting origin.

 ## Other edits
 - Tool textures specifically for every kind of tool brush entity. like trigger_once, trigger_hurt, info_changelevel...